anaptecs/jeaf-generator/README.md

 ## How to use it?
 JEAF Generator is provided as Maven Plugin and so can be easily integrated into your build process.

-For further details please have a look on [Maven Plugin Configuration](https://www.jeaf-generator.io/developer-guide/maven-plugin-configuration/) in our developer guide.
+For further details please have a look on [Maven Integration](https://www.jeaf-generator.io/developer-guide/maven-integration/) in our developer guide.

 <br>